-Boating Writers International organizes an annual writing contest to reward excellence in journalism in categories ranging from fishing to travel, boat tests to social media.
-The contest draws hundreds of entries each year, and has been awarding $17,000 annually in cash prizes.
+Boating Writers International organizes an annual writing contest to reward excellence in journalism in categories ranging from fishing to travel, boat tests to photography and videos.
+The contest draws hundreds of entries each year, and has been awarding up to $17,000 annually in cash prizes.

 BWI members receive two free contest entries as a benefit of membership.
 Non-members can enter the contest at $50 per submission.

 Annual brochures detailing categories, rules and regulations are issued in November.
 To see the most current issue, go here: Download the Brochure.

 Each Writing Contest category has a specific scoring sheet used by four judges to evaluate the writing.
 There are ten scoring criteria for each entry; judges are asked to rate each entry in ten “grading areas.”
 Judges read as a teacher might, marking a paper using an A-to-F grading system.
 A’s are 90-100, B’s 80-89, C’s 70-79, D’s 60-69 and 59 or below would score an F, or failing grade.
 The scale seeks to create a cohesive judging process, where top entries receive “high marks” versus those judged less favorably.

 Here are the criteria drawn from a sample scoring sheet:

 - How complex is the story?
 Does the author use solid knowledge of the subject or information from multiple sources to craft a balanced and informative piece?

 - Is the lead effective?
 Does the introduction draw the reader into the story?

 - Does the story flow well?
 Good transitions?
 Good structure?

 - Is it well researched?
 Accurate (or has the writer relied on press releases)?